Written by Meg Mills, UKNow

-LEXINGTON, Ky.
-(March 25, 2019) (UKNOW) — It’s basketball fans’ favorite time of year, March Madness.
+It’s basketball fans’ favorite time of year — March Madness.
 Whether it is the love of basketball, or the thrill of competition, every fan is rooting on a favorite team.

-UKNow: What exactly does a sport psychologist study?
+UKNow: What exactly does a sports psychologist study?

 Cormier: Basically, sport psychology professionals study the relationship between psychological/mental factors and optimizing human performance.
 This can include: focus, emotional regulation, cohesion, motivation, imagery, self-talk and even the psychological aspects of sport injury and rehabilitation.

 Elite athletes have strength and conditioning coaches to train the body and athletic trainers to rehabilitate the body and keep it healthy.
 Sport psychology professionals are another piece of the puzzle as we aim to do each of these for the brain.
-We may help an athlete through difficulties known as a “slump” or help them develop the skills to prevent slumps from ever happening.
-By making athletes aware of the importance of his/her mental factors, we can hopefully help them understand that they have control over the way they think and, therefore, perform.
+We may help an athlete through difficulties known as a “slump,” or help them develop the skills to prevent slumps from ever happening.
+By making athletes aware of the importance of mental factors, we can hopefully help them understand that they have control over the way they think, and therefore, how they perform.

 UKNow: From your studies what usually goes through a student-athlete’s head in high-pressure situations?

 Cormier: Stress can have a real impact on a person’s performance.
 Physical symptoms such as muscle tension, sweating, increased heart rate and trembling/shaking may be the difference between a basket and a missed shot.
 But there are many instances where an athlete looks fine but is experiencing what is called cognitive anxiety (e.g., racing/clouded thoughts, fear of failure, doubt in abilities, poor decision making, etc.).
 These can be just as detrimental to performance and require different skills to manage.